thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 ----------------------------------------

-Assuming that we're starting with an empty build cache, the build system starts by parsing the mylib.swift file (the main file for the directory).
+Assuming that we're starting with an empty build cache, the build system starts by parsing the mylib.code file (the main file for the directory).
 This file contains the component declaration.
 If this is a subcomponent, the subcomponent declares which super-component it is in (in which case, the super-component info is loaded).
 In either case, the compiler verifies that all of the depended-on